Preston Pals: Formation

 The 'Pals Battalions' required extensive training before they could be allowed onto the battlefield.
-The Preston Pals did their training at Tidworth Camp, Bulford and Swindon before crossing over to Boulogne on 17 July 1915.
+The Preston Pals did their training at Tidworth Camp, Bulford and Swindon before crossing over to Boulogne on 17 July 1915, together with the rest of the 19th (Western) Division, of which the battalion was a part.
 Once in France, training for trench warfare and gas attacks continued for a further two months.

 War service

 Battle of Loos 1915

 In September 1915, exactly twelve months after their formation, the Preston Pals took a minor part in the Battle of Loos, and received their first casualties.
 The losses were reported by the Preston Guardian and the Lancashire Daily Post, with each soldier's obituary accompanied by details of his school and church associations, the firm he worked for before enlistment, and the football or cricket teams he had played with.
 The fact that the men had fought under the particular identity of the town meant their deaths were mourned not only by their families, but by the community as a whole.